dongsupark/image-builder/images/capi/README-flatcar.md

 the [releases page](https://www.flatcar-linux.org/releases/).

 The build script will default to the latest release of the `stable` channel.
+However, as of stable 2605.6.0 with containerd 1.3, image-builder does not work with stable, because the containerd_url has changed completely to scheme of containerd 1.4.
+So we recommend using Flatcar `beta` 2643.0.0 or newer with containerd 1.4.

 After provisioning concluded the script will ask you to export flatcar channel and release version environment variables: